Ford Mustang Mach-E vs Tesla Model Y: The Original Rivalry - ThinkEV Canada comparison

 Ford Mustang Mach-E vs Tesla Model Y side by side comparison

 The Mach-E now has access to Tesla Superchargers via the NACS adapter, which Ford provides to owners.
 In practice, this works — but it adds a step.
 You need the adapter, you need the Tesla app linked to your Ford account, and occasionally a stall doesn't recognize the adapter on the first try.
-It's functional but not seamless.
+It's functional but not smooth.
 The Mach-E's native DC fast charging peaks at about 150 kW on CCS/NACS stations, compared to the Model Y's 250 kW on Superchargers.
 That translates to roughly 38 minutes for 10-80% on the Mach-E versus about 27 minutes on the Model Y.

 AccessoryEmergency Essential